Skip to content

 • Lower max_turns (e.g., 15) to hard-cap tool-use budgets.

-For prompt-sensitive workflows: use system_prompt_override to add instructions without touching soul.md.
+For prompt-sensitive workflows: use system_prompt_override to add instructions without touching prompts/goals.md.
 This keeps the default personality intact while layering on project-specific rules ("always respond in British English", "never call mcp_exec on the slack server without confirmation", …).

 Per-project vs. global